Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 * Emoticons: one of the most common emoji
 * Enclosing alnum: TMB ①
 * Enclosing alnum supp: the simplest broadcasting mark
-* Geom shapes: was hand-aligned to pixels in GIMP
+* Geom shapes: someday was hand-aligned to pixels in GIMP
 * Shapes ex: JSI
 * IPA: a known char from English transcription
-* Letterlike: something well-known (maybe ™ is better?)
+* Letterlike: something well-known.
+LR’s ™ is even better known but does not fit into square
 * Mahjong: lo-res
 * Math op: some well-known, even more than ∀ (by coincidence, LR too)
 * Math op supp: some strange integral (by coincidence, LR took other integral)